Tornadoes of 1947: May 31

 An F5 tornado hit the small town of Leedey, Oklahoma.
 The tornado touched down at 7:30 PM, slowly making its way through eastern rural Roger Mills County and unroofing the Three Corner School before crossing into Dewey County and striking Leedey.
-The tornado reportedly produced more intense damage than Woodward tornado.
+The tornado reportedly produced more intense damage than the tornado in Woodward a month prior.
 Many homes and businesses were completely swept away, leaving no debris in worst affected areas.
 All vegetation, grass and several inches of topsoil were scoured from the ground.
 A heavy church bell and a car were thrown 75 yd and 100 yd to the west, respectively.
 The tornado kept moving until it dissipated 3 miles east-northeast of Leedey.
 Seven people were killed and 15 people were injured.
 Earlier in the day, a F2 tornado struck the same area that was hit by the F5 tornado on April 9.
 Eight farms were damaged by this tornado, five of them had been partly rebuilt and damaged again.
 A tree-top and roof-top level F2 tornado destroyed a tavern south of Blair where three people were injured.